twbs/bootstrap/site/content/docs/5.0/getting-started/introduction.md

 ### Box-sizing

 For more straightforward sizing in CSS, we switch the global `box-sizing` value from `content-box` to `border-box`.
-This ensures `padding` does not affect the final computed width of an element, but it can cause problems with some third party software like Google Maps and Google Custom Search Engine.
+This ensures `padding` does not affect the final computed width of an element, but it can cause problems with some third-party software like Google Maps and Google Custom Search Engine.

 On the rare occasion you need to override it, use something like the following: